Every pastor wants to know how to reach the post-christian community..

 Here’s the truth:

-The love of God in Christ, crucified and risen, will always be scandalous.
+The love of the Lord in Christ, crucified and risen, will always be scandalous.

 There should always be a reason to be afraid to share it, because the lost will always exist, and the gospel was not given to be preserved in hallowed halls, but to treat the sick, as Jesus said: